off-by-some/fynx/docs/generation/markdown/tutorial/conditionals.md

 ## The Solution: Conditional Observables

 FynX gives you operators that create filtered, conditional observables.
-The key insight: separate the condition logic from the filtering operation.
+The insight: separate the condition logic from the filtering operation.

 ```python
 temperature = observable(20)